All Products

 • Call an API:

 The SDK is the recommended way to call an API.
 This topic uses the Python SDK as an example.
-SDK usage in other languages is similar.
+Other language SDKs follow a similar pattern.
 For more information, see SMS SDK.